NREL/EnergyPlus/design/FY2023/NFP_MultispeedFans.md

 Design Specification Multispeed Object Name

 The alternative method will be included if I hvae time left: If UnitarySystemPerformance:Multispeed is specified, then use it.
 If not, check the fan inputs and use those.

+### Final approach ###

+This section provides final approach after several rounds of discussion.

+#### ZoneHVAC:WaterToAirHeatPump ####

+ZoneHVAC:WaterToAirHeatPump allows two types of coils: Coil:Heating/Cooling:WaterToAirHeatPump:EquationFit and Coil:Heating/Cooling:WaterToAirHeatPump:VariableSpeedEquationFit.

+#####Coil:Heating/Cooling:WaterToAirHeatPump:EquationFit#####

+Allow multispeed airflow rate.
+If UnitarySystemPerformance:Multispeed is specified, then use it.
+If not, check the fan inputs and use those.

+#####Coil:Heating/Cooling:WaterToAirHeatPump:VariableSpeedEquationFit#####

+The object already defines coil properties at different speeds.
+I need to check the speed numbers of cooling and heating defined in the UnitarySystemPerformance:Multispeed or Fan:SystemModel to ensure they are equal.
+The rest of procedure will be similar to AirToAir Multispeed HP or VariableSpeedCoils in the UnitarySystem

+####ZoneHVAC:TerminalUnit:VariableRefrigerantFlow####

+ZoneHVAC:TerminalUnit:VariableRefrigerantFlow allows two types of coils: Coil:Heating/Cooling:DX:VariableRefrigerantFlow and Coil:HeatingCooling:DX:VariableRefrigerantFlow:FluidTemperatureControl.

+#####Coil:Heating/Cooling:DX:VariableRefrigerantFlow#####

+Since the current ZoneHVAC:TerminalUnit:VariableRefrigerantFlow only allows single speed coils, the multiple speed fan will be allowed after adding the UnitarySystemPerformance:Multispeed fields.
+The fan air flow cycles between adjacent speeds based on the cooling/heating capacity for Coil:Cooling:DX:VariableRefrigerantFlow and Coil:Heating:DX:VariableRefrigerantFlow only.
+This approach is simlar to Coil:Heating/Cooling:WaterToAirHeatPump:EquationFit

+#####Coil:Heating/Cooling:DX:VariableRefrigerantFlow:FluidTemperatureControl#####

+Since Coil:Cooling:DX:VariableRefrigerantFlow:FluidTemperatureControl and Coil:Heating:DX:VariableRefrigerantFlow:FluidTemperatureControl require variable speed fans, the multiple speed fans are not applied to both coils.
+In addition, based on description provided by LBL, the coils can handle indoor fan speed control for indoor coil/unit.
+No effort is needed from this new feature.

 ## Approach ##